mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Meeting_Agedas.md

     penalty might be appropriate
     + decide on a reasonable (for TAs and for students to receive feedback and improve before project 2) deadline for grading
+    + each ta grades 6 projects, grade at least one project before the midterm grading session so that we can quickly go over any questions at that time
 - Lab 9
     + David to point to the video clip to be played in class at the beginning of lab